 - Achilles tendon rupture: A complete rupture of the Achilles tendon may make a "pop" sound, followed by pain and swelling of the lower leg.
 Treating an Achilles tendon rupture requires surgery or long-term immobilization of the ankle.

-- Achilles tendinitis (tendonitis): Frequent activity (running or walking) can gradually inflame the end of the Achilles tendon, causing pain and stiffness at the back of the heel.
+- Achilles tendinosis (formerly tendonitis): Frequent activity (running or walking) causes an over use of the end of the Achilles tendon, causing pain and stiffness at the back of the heel.
 Rest, ice, and stretching may speed healing, which can take weeks.

-- Achilles peritendonitis: Similar to Achilles tendonitis, but inflammation and pain occur in the tissue surrounding the tendon, often two or more inches above the heel.
+- Achilles peritendonosis: Similar to Achilles tendonosis, but pain occur in the tissue surrounding the tendon caused by over use, often two or more inches above the heel.

-- Achilles tendinosis: Gradual thickening of the Achilles tendon without apparent inflammation, due to aging or overuse.
+- Achilles tendinosis: Gradual thickening of the Achilles tendon, due to aging or overuse.
 Despite the thickening, the tendon is weakened and prone to further injury or rupture.

 - Achilles tendinopathy: A general term for tendinitis or tendinosis affecting the Achilles tendon.